-It does, however, require a slightly different approach compared to traditional retirement planning.
-The first step is determining whether a cruise ship retirement is affordable for your budget.
+It does, however, require a slightly different approach, compared to traditional retirement planning.
+The first step is to determine whether a cruise ship retirement is affordable for your budget.

 The average cost of retirement, based on the typical time spent in retirement and average household spending for retirees, is $828,000.
 That works out to around $46,000 per year, assuming that your retirement lasts 18 years.

 Pinning down the exact cost of a cruise ship retirement can be difficult.
 The average cruise ship passenger spends around $213 per day, which would add up to $77,745 for someone living aboard the ship full-time.
-But that's the average spend; it doesn't take into account cheaper fares, which could drive the per-day cost of cruising down significantly, or luxury fares which could push the final cost higher.
+But that's the average; it doesn't take into account cheaper fares, which could drive the per-day cost of cruising down significantly, or luxury fares, which could push the final cost higher.

-When it comes to finding a deal on a cruise, you may be able to negotiate a discount by booking an extended trip that lasts several months, versus one that's just a few days.
+When it comes to finding a deal on a cruise ship, you may be able to negotiate a discount by booking an extended trip that lasts several months, versus one that's just a few days.

 There are some cruise lines that allow passengers to book a cabin permanently and enjoy a discount when paying annually or biannually.

-If you're able to find cruise line bargains, it could be less expensive to retire on a cruise ship compared to an assisted living facility.
-According to Genworth Financial, an individual stay at an assisted living facility cost $48,000 on average in 2018.
-And if living on a cruise ship helps you stay healthy, you could avoid the costs of long-term care, which could easily surpass $100,000 per year if you don't have long-term care insurance.
+If you're able to find cruise line bargains, it could be less expensive to retire on a cruise ship than in an assisted living facility.
+An individual stay at an assisted living facility costs $48,000 on average.
+And if living on a cruise ship helps you stay healthy, you could avoid the costs of long-term care, which could easily surpass $100,000 per year if you don't have long-term-care insurance.

-Cruise ship living isn't for everyone and it helps to know what to expect.
+Cruise ship living isn't for everyone, and it's helpful to know what to expect.
 There are some cruises, for example, that attempt to duplicate a traditional landside retirement experience aboard the ship.

-Senior Living at Sea is a full-time travel program designed for retirees.
-Some of the benefits of cruising through the program include:
+Senior Living at Sea is one full-time travel program designed for retirees.
+Some of the benefits of cruising with the program include: